top of page

 Many founders are actively posting on social media, running ads, attending events, creating content, and building brand awareness.
 But when we look deeper, there isn’t always a clear sales process behind those efforts.

-That’s where businesses can get stuck.
+That’s where businesses get stuck.

 Marketing and sales are connected, but they serve different purposes: